Investors snap up Santander CoCo bond, a year after controversy

 By Yoruk Bahceli

-LONDON, Jan 9 (Reuters) - Spain's largest bank Santander SAN.MC was pricing a CoCo bond on Thursday, its first since it shocked investors last February with its decision to not redeem a similar hybrid debt issue.
+LONDON, Jan 9 (Reuters) - Spain's largest bank Santander SAN.MC sold a 1.5 billion euro ($1.67 billion) CoCo bond on Thursday, its first since it shocked investors last February with its decision to not redeem a similar hybrid debt issue.

-It was due to price a 1.5 billion euro ($1.7 billion) CoCo, "callable" after six years, for a 4.375% coupon.
+It priced the CoCo, "callable" after six years, for a 4.375% coupon.
 Despite last year's controversy, orders topped 10 billion euros, according to a lead manager update seen by Reuters.

 "CoCos" or contingent convertible bonds, also known as AT1s, convert into equity if a bank's capital level falls below a certain threshold.
 They were introduced after the 2008 financial crisis to ensure bondholders and shareholders both incur losses if a bank runs into difficulty, before taxpayer cash is needed.